brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 - In your GitHub repository got to `Settings -> Webhooks -> Add Webhook`
 - In `Payload URL` enter your exposed brigade url e.g. http://e8432c17.ngrok.io/events/github
 - Change `Content type` to `application/json`
-- In `Secret` enter your desired shared secret as used during creation of Brigade Project with `GITHUB_SHARED_SECRET`.
+- In `Secret` enter shared secret that was auto-generated during run of `brig project create` command above.
 - Choose `Let me select individual events.` unselect all options that have been preselected and choose `Branch or tag creation`.
 For the purpose of this tutorial we will be interested in tags created events only.

 ## Service Implementation